polyfy/polylith/readme.md

 components, bases and libraries and how to work with them from the development environment.

-We will give a short introduction to tools.deps and how to use build scripts to create depolyable artifacts.
+We will give a short introduction to tools.deps and how to use build scripts to create deployable artifacts.
 We will show how git is used to tag the code and how it enables us to test and release the code incrementally.

 We will show how profiles will help us work from a single development environment